gatsbyjs/gatsby/docs/docs/end-to-end-testing.md

 Create a new file inside `cypress/e2e` folder and name it `a11y.test.js`.

 You'll use the `beforeEach` hook to run some commands before each test.
-After cypress loads the homepage you'll use the `checkA11y` method to check for accessibility violations:
+After cypress loads the homepage you'll use the `checkA11y` method from `cypress-axe` to check for accessibility violations:

 ```js:title=cypress/e2e/a11y.test.js
 /// <reference types="Cypress" />